 ERP/COTS projects often starts with a lot of enthusiasm, planning and stage drama.
 Sponsors and Project managers explains the importance of the project.
 How this project is a game changer?
 How this project is different from other projects?
 You know what I mean....
 However, projects often close with meek email, thanking everyone.
-One should not … Continue reading Project Closure Checklist – Close Projects With Elegance!
+One should not … Continue reading How To Close ERP Project?

 Sponsoring software projects can be very overwhelming.
 Understanding and documenting initial problems, business requirements, prepare RFP/RFQ, deciding vendor/product and so on.
 Throughout this process there is often one major concern, “Can we deliver the project under the approved budget?".
 Organisations often try to mitigate this risk by opting for ‘Fixed price’ quote.
 But, does that … Continue reading ‘Fixed Price’ ERP/COTS Projects Advise